MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Plan for workspace resiliency and recovery by defining targets for your data collection components.**
 >     * Assess the criticality of the data you're collecting and determine if it needs to be recoverable.
->     * Review service limits for [Application Insights](/azure/azure-monitor/service-limits#application-insights) and the underlying [Log Analytics workspace](/azure/azure-monitor/service-limits#log-analytics-workspaces) to understand restrictions on data collection and retention, and other aspects of the service.
+>     * Review service limits for [Application Insights](/azure/azure-monitor/service-limits#application-insights) and [Log Analytics workspace](/azure/azure-monitor/service-limits#log-analytics-workspaces) to understand restrictions on data collection and retention, and other aspects of the service.
->     * Where the availability of Application Insights telemetry within the retention period defined is business critical, consider moving to a [dedicated cluster](/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=azure-portal) to take advantage of workspace resilience.
+>     * Where the availability of Application Insights telemetry within the retention period defined is business critical, consider moving to a [dedicated cluster](/azure/azure-monitor/logs/logs-dedicated-clusters) to take advantage of workspace resilience.
 >     * Use [diagnostic settings](/azure/azure-monitor/essentials/diagnostic-settings) to export platform logs and metrics to the destination of your choice (for example, a storage account) for backup and recovery purposes.
 >
 > * **Implement a timely and reliable scaling strategy to plan for data ingestion growth.** Monitor and adjust limits on sampling and data ingestion as traffic grows to prevent data loss due to sampling or exceeding the [daily cap](/azure/azure-monitor/logs/daily-cap).
 This ensures that your data ingestion process scales effectively with increasing traffic.